wmkhoo/DeepBinDiff/README.md

 # DeepBinDiff

-This is a fork of [DeepBinDiff](https://github.com/yueduan/DeepBinDiff), meant for use with Tensorflow 2.3.1.
+This is a fork of [DeepBinDiff](https://github.com/yueduan/DeepBinDiff), meant for use with Tensorflow 2.3.1 on Ubuntu 20.04 64-bit.

 ### Paper